Colonoscopy procedure | Detect Polyps, Cancer, & More

 • Avoiding heavy work for a day or two

-• Taking medications (if any have been prescribed by the doctor)
+• Taking medications (if the doctor has prescribed any)

 What do I need to do before a colonoscopy?